smf-steve/mips_subroutine/include/frames.md

 ## DESIGN CRITERIA

 The convention and structure of a frame is based upon a number of Design Criteria.
 Here is a list of questions that influence the final structure.
+We also provide the answers that drove the design of our full frame structure

 ### Questions:
    - Who is responsible, the Caller or the Callee, for pushing formal arguments onto the stack?